-BioPACIFIC MIP Research: SET 4 - Degradation-Optimized Materials
+BioPACIFIC MIP Research: SET 1 - Bioderived Materials; SET 4 - Degradation-Optimized Materials

 What is your research focus?

 My current research consists of developing new semi-aromatic polyesters from bioderived feedstocks as well as utilizing flow chemistry to synthesize a library of biodegradable caprolactone-based copolymers comprised of varying sugar and zwitterionic side chains for the stabilization of proteins, specifically insulin.
 Of the four SETs my research most aligns with the bioderived materials SET and degradation-optimized materials SET.
 The semi-aromatic polyester materials provide an avenue for a synergistic connection between SETs 1 and 4.
 The BioPACIFIC MIP offers us insightful knowledge and access to tools that will help us advance our own research and the community.
 My research also overlaps with the broader BioPACIFIC MIP mission as it aims to leverage biosynthetic products as a source to make next generation degradable materials.

 What excites you about NSF BioPACIFIC MIP?